foxbunlong/html5_css3/README.md

 ## Initial vs Inherit
 - Each element has its own initial decoration.
 It's `initial`.
 Or it can be inherited from other element and now it's called `inherit`.

+## Matches-Any Pseudo-class
+i.e. `:is`
+- Combination of all elements of selectors in comma-separated list

 ## Sources
 - [MDN](https://developer.mozilla.org/en-US/) and [Can I Use](https://caniuse.com/) - Trusted source for browser support